 Paraphrasing vs. quoting

-- Paraphrasing shows that you clearly understand the meaning of a text
+- Paraphrasing shows that you fully understand the meaning of a text

-- Your own voice will remain dominant throughout your paper
+- Your own voice remains dominant throughout your paper

 - Quotes reduce the readability of your text